Femme (film): Production

 Harris Dickinson and Paapa Essiedu led the 2021 short.
-In May 2022, it was announced George Mackay and Nathan Stewart-Jarrett would lead the forthcoming feature-length adaptation.
+In May 2022, it was announced that George Mackay and Nathan Stewart-Jarrett would lead the feature-length adaptation.
 Directors Sam H. Freeman and Ng Choon Ping credit producer Sam Ritzenberg and Agile Films founder Myles Payne helping them get the idea off the ground when they originally boarded the short.